 Marenica Energy Ltd is an Australian Securities Exchange Listed Company that has various exploration projects in Namibia.
-Marenica seeks to further explore uranium mining opportunities and propose to undertake exploration activities on the Exclusive Prospecting Licence (EPL) 7279 for Nuclear Fuel Minerals in the Erongo Region of Namibia.
-The EPL is located in the Namib-Naukluft National Park approximately 83 km east of Walvis Bay off the C14 onto the D1982 that passes through the middle of the EPL.
+Marenica Energy Ltd seeks to further explore uranium mining opportunities and propose to undertake exploration activities on EPL 6663 for Base and Rare Metals, Industrial Minerals, Nuclear Fuel Minerals, Precious Metals, Precious Stones, Semi- Precious Stones, in the Erongo Region.
+The EPL 6663 located between the C28 and C14 road and is approximately 104km east of Walvis Bay, off C14 and approximately 88km east of Swakopmund off C28.
+The EPL site covers the surface area of approximately 38,060 ha within the borders of the Namib- Naukluft National Park, about 5300ha extends outside the borders of the National Park

-The proposed project triggers listed activities in terms of the Environmental Management Act, No.7 of 2007, therefore, an environmental clearance certificate is required.
-As part of the environmental clearance certificate application, an environmental impact assessment has been undertaken to satisfy the requirements of the Environmental Management Act, No. 7 of 2007.
-This environmental scoping report plus assessment and Environmental Management Plan (EMP) shall be submitted as part of the application for the environmental clearance certificate.
+The proposed project triggers listed activities in terms of the Environmental Management Act No.7 of 2007, therefore, an environmental clearance certificate is required.
+As part of the environmental clearance certificate application, an environmental impact assessment has been undertaken to satisfy the requirements of the Environmental Management Act, 2007.
+This Environmental Scoping Report plus assessment and Environmental Management Plan (EMP) shall be submitted as part of the application for the environmental clearance.

-The proposed project will entail exploration methods on EPL 7279 which may include drilling, aerial or remote sensing, ground-penetrating radar, and mineral sampling.
-Non-invasive ground penetrating radar is planned to be undertaken followed by the drilling program.
-If mineralisation is identified, further exploration methods shall be applied; if not identified, then EPL 7279 shall be rehabilitated and returned to government.
+The proposed project will entail various types of exploration methods within the EPL 6663 site which may include drilling, aerial or remote sensing, ground penetrating radar, and mineral sampling.
+Non-invasive ground penetrating radar is planned to be undertaken followed by drilling program.
+If mineralisation is identified, further exploration methods shall be applied; if not identified, than EPL 6663 shall be rehabilitated and returned to government.

-The EPL occurs within the Namib Desert region which has a spatially and temporally highly variable rainfall with an annual average of 25 mm and approximately 60 days of fog events per year recorded at Gobabeb (Eckardt, et al., 2013).
-The Namib Desert has unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert Biome and not within the EPL.
-EPL 7279 falls within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains.
+The area receives an annual rainfall of less than a 100 mm and has unique vegetation and wildlife species including reptiles and avifauna, many of which are endemic to the Namib Desert.
+EPL 6663 falls within the Namib Desert Biome and Central Desert vegetation type, which tends to have grassland occupying the gravel plains.
 Along the natural drainage channels, camel thorn trees (Acacia erioloba) can be found.
-A diversity of game spoors, tracks, scats and burrows were recorded during the site visit in July 2019 which includes species of interests such as giraffes and zebras among other large ungulates.
-EPL 7279 is covered with limited geological features and mainly composed of plains with various surface water features across the site that are likely to have runoff during rainy periods.
+A diversity of game spoors, tracks, scats and burrows were recorded which includes species of interests such as giraffes and zebras among other large ungulates.
+The EPL 6663 is covered with limited geological features and mainly composed of plains with various surface water features across the site that are likely to have runoff during rainy periods.

-This EIA has been undertaken in terms of the requirements of the Environmental Management Act, No.7 of 2007 and (and its regulations No.30, promulgated in 2012), herein referred to as the EIA regulations.
-The EIA was undertaken using a methodology developed by Environmental Compliance Consultancy (ECC), which is based on the International Finance Corporation (IFC) standard for the environment and social impact assessments.
-Through the scoping process, a review of the site and surrounding environment was completed by undertaking desktop reviews and site assessment visits.
+The environmental impact assessment (EIA) was undertaken using a methodology developed by Environmental Compliance Consultancy, which is based on the International Finance Corporation (IFC) standard for environment and social impact assessments.
+Through the scoping process, a review of the site and surrounding environmental assessment was completed by undertaking a desktop review and site visit.

-Vegetation clearing shall be avoided and attempt shall be made to create access tracks or working areas in areas where there is no or little vegetation.
-The impacts of exploration activities with respect to airborne dust are expected to be limited to vehicular activities due to the drilling methodology selected.
-There will be some release of exhaust fumes from machinery that may impact the ambient environment but will be of short duration.
-There will be associated drilling and machinery noise, which may be limited to the disturbance for operational drilling, staff, as there are no neighbours or permanent residents within the park and wildlife however this will be of short duration.
+Some vegetation may be cleared to create access tracks, working areas, and to allow for the installation and development of exploration boreholes.
+The impacts of exploration activities with respect to airborne dust are expected to be limited to vehicular activities.
+There will be some release of exhaust fumes from machinery that will impact the immediate vicinity but will be of short duration.
+Additionally, there will be associated drilling and machinery noise, which could be a disturbance to immediate neighbours and wildlife, but this will be of short duration.

-Water is a scarce commodity in Namibia and, as such, must always be treated with due consideration.
-The hydrology of the area is limited to ephemeral streams and groundwater and the potential for contamination from the proposed activities is regarded as minimal due to exploration methods.
+Water is a scarce commodity in Namibia and, as such, must always be treated with caution.
+The hydrology of the area is limited to ephemeral streams and groundwater and the potential for contamination from the proposed activities is regarded as minimal.
 Protection of water quality is addressed in the EMP.